Clive and Sylvia Richards Charity

 Liz started her Nursing career in Dudley in 1991.
 She rose rapidly through the ranks, innovating and improving services mostly within the realm of Acute Medicine.
 She received an esteemed Kings Fund leadership award in 1998.
 Subsequently she spent a year in the USA developing Intermediate Care.

-She is currently collaborating with the Department of Health (NHS Improvement) on innovative solutions to every day healthcare issues through translational research and her latest PhD outputs has stimulated an invitation from Canadian Government.
+She is currently collaborating with the NHS England and NHS Improvement on innovative solutions to patient discharge issues through translational research and evaluation.

 Rob is a qualified Management Accountant and has a MBA from the Open University.